 Dr. Sienna’s academic work has focused on Jewish communities in the Islamic world, from the Middle Ages to the present.
-His forthcoming monograph, entitled Jewish Books in North Africa: Between the Early Modern and Modern Worlds, examines the changing contexts of Jewish book culture in the Maghreb in the 17th through 19th centuries.
-He has also served as a research assistant, educational consultant, and co-curator for exhibitions and programs at the Magnes Collection of Jewish Art and Life, the Aga Khan Museum of Islamic Art, and the Minneapolis Institute of Art.
+His first monograph, entitled Jewish Books in North Africa: Between the Early Modern and Modern Worlds, examines the changing contexts of Jewish book culture in the Maghreb in the 17th through 19th centuries; it received the 2025 Book Award from the Middle East Librarians Association.
+He is currently writing a socio-bibliographic study of the first Hebrew press in the Ottoman Empire.

 His first book, A Rainbow Thread: An Anthology of Queer Jewish Texts from the First Century to 1969 (Philadelphia: Print-O-Craft, 2019), collects 120 primary sources for the study of LGBTQ Jewish history, with introductions and extensive bibliography.
 It was awarded the 2020 Reference Award from the Association of Jewish Libraries, and the 2020 Anthology Award from the Lambda Literary Foundation.